Asia

 Kobe

-This vibrant port city is renwoned for its cosmopolitan atmosphere, harbour views and its cuisine—most famously, Kobe Beef.
+This vibrant port city is renowned for its cosmopolitan atmosphere, harbour views and its cuisine—most famously, Kobe Beef.
 The city is known for its somewhat Western style, a product of the Meiji and Taisho eras in years gone by.
 Go on this Kobe day trip from Osaka to experience the city for yourself.

 Nara